vgteam/stream/README.md

 to the user.
 The parser further allows these varint64 streams to be concatenated.

 stream is used by [vg](https://github.com/ekg/vg) for data serialization.

+To use stream, you can modify the example in this library to match your protobuf schema, then modify main to include any processing functions you may want to execute against the protobuf streams.

+The stream library uses C++ `std::function`s to coordinate processing of the stream.
+A stream handler is passed a function and an iostream, then it reads the iostream as if it is a compressed protobuf stream, and applies the function it is passed to every element in the stream.

+Parallel stream handlers provide a simple mechanism for parallelization of streaming data processing.
+When parallel functions are written, you must use `openmp` compiler directives for coordination and process control (for instance, tagging output stanzas as `#pragma omp critical` ensures proper ordering of the output.